In the realm of optics, we are also seeing prices drop while quality and innovation improve and a big part of that has been thanks to Holosun.

 Copied!
 Visit Merchant

-The AEMS came out at the beginning of October 2021, and I was lucky to get my hands on a model almost immediately.
+When the AEMS came out back in 2021, I couldn’t wait to get my hands on one.

 The window is just a hair smaller than the larger 512C, and the view is magnificent.
 You get that wide field of view with limited interruption from the sides of the optic.